ZupIT/horusec-docs/content/en/web/services/Database.md

 description:  In this section, you will find information about Database service.
 ---

-# Horusec-Database
+## **What is it?**

-Horusec keeps all its data using [PostgreSQL](https://www.postgresql.org/).
+Horusec-database is a microservice responsible to keep all your data using [PostgreSQL](https://www.postgresql.org/) as a tool.

-Check out below the the database architecture:
+The database architecture is based in the following structure:

 ![](/docs/ptbr/web/services/database/0-arquitecture.png)